P.Mauriat Custom Class PMXT-66R tenor saxophone

 There are those who swear blind that rolled toneholes make a difference

-to the tone a horn puts out - and there are those, such as myself, who
+to the tone a horn puts out - and there are those, such as myself,

-and make your own mind up.
+both horns side-by-side and make your own mind up.

-Bear in mind that rolled toneholes have their own issues with regard to
+Bear in mind that rolled toneholes have their own issues with regard

-on the disadvantages.
+silent on the disadvantages.